-The next step, once you have identified customer needs, is to commit yourself to meet them.
+Once you have identified customer needs, the next step is to commit yourself to meet them.
 But you can’t stop there.
 To provide exceptional service, you need to go the extra mile to show customers how important they are to your organization.

-In Module Four, you will learn how to identify and address customer needs, understanding the customer’s situation, staying outside the box, meeting the basic needs of customers, meeting the special needs of customers, going the extra mile, and measuring your customer efforts.
+In Module Four, you will learn how to identify and address customer needs, understand the customer’s situation, stay outside the box, meet customers’ basic needs, meet the special needs of customers, go the extra mile, and measure your customer efforts.

 Generating Return Business

 People who have been in business for a while know the value of return business.
 Experts believe it costs at least six times more to attract new customers than to keep existing ones.
 If you think about advertising and salespeople’s cost, you can see why winning a new customer is more expensive.

 Your customers are like everyone else.
 They want to feel appreciated.
 If they feel you have forgotten about them as soon as a transaction is complete, they may take their business elsewhere.
 On the other hand, if you show a genuine interest in keeping in touch with them and meeting their needs, they will return.
 We all like to do business with companies we know and trust.
 You should strive to be that kind of company.